phaltankarvrushali/treasure-hunt/README.md

 ## Project Overview
 This project is a Treasure Hunt Game developed using ReactJS for the frontend, Flask for the backend, and Redis for real-time data storage.
-The application is deployed on AWS EKS with a CI/CD pipeline using AWS CodeBuild and Terraform
+The application is deployed on AWS EKS with a CI/CD pipeline using AWS CodeBuild and Terraform.
 The Treasure Hunt Game allows players to participate in a location-based treasure hunt.
 The players' locations are updated in real-time using Redis, ensuring a smooth and responsive gaming experience.

+This project is a part of our coursework for course CSYE7220 Deployment and Operation of Software Applications(DevOps) by Professor Dino Konstantopoulos

 ## Architecture
 Frontend: Built with ReactJS, it provides the user interface for the game.